The Best Monitors For Dual Setup (2024 Reviews)

 As previously mentioned, the Acer SB220Q is also great for gaming.

-You get the AMD FreeSync technology, which allows you to synchronize the monitor’s refresh rate with GPU’s frame rate, thus eliminating screen tearing and stuttering — given that you have an AMD FreeSync card.
+You get the AMD FreeSync technology, which allows you to synchronize the monitor’s refresh rate with the GPU’s frame rate, thus eliminating screen tearing and stuttering — given that you have an AMD FreeSync card.

 Moreover, the monitor offers a 75Hz refresh rate, which gives you a small but noticeable boost in motion clarity for fast-paced gaming.